 The old cities would become museums to remind us of the old ways and how we don’t want to go back there.
-A few neighborhoods and interesting areas like Watts towers, Wall Street, etc., would be kept intact to remind us of the old world.
+A few neighborhoods and interesting areas like Watts Towers, Wall Street, etc., would be kept intact to remind us of the old world.

-We would reform the prison system to educate and nurture people very much the same way we dismantled the detention centers for the US Mexico border.
+We would reform the prison system to educate and nurture people very much the same way we dismantled the detention centers for the US-Mexico border.

-Of course public schools and colleges would be reformed to create people who can use their imaginations since we would no longer need people to be obedient and bland to endure the dull jobs that we got rid of.
+Of course, public schools and colleges would be reformed to create people who can use their imaginations since we would no longer need people to be obedient and bland to endure the dull jobs that we got rid of.

-Personally, I would be living in a gorgeous minimalist tiny home out in the woods a little beyond the maglev hyperloop just because I love small and simple things and I love nature and I don’t like to spend much of my time or energy to maintain things or hire servants to take care of a lot of stuff I don’t need.
+Personally, I would be living in a gorgeous minimalist tiny home out in the woods a little beyond the maglev hyperloop just because I love small and simple things and I love nature and I don’t like to spend much of my time or energy maintaining things or hire servants to take care of a lot of stuff I don’t need.

-I would also have a real cool off-grid hover-camper that would run fully on solar power for trips to the wild.
+I would also have a really cool off-grid hover-camper that would run fully on solar power for trips to the wild.
 I would probably spend a lot of time in Hawaii and New Zealand because traveling is so much fun.

 But I would do that by means of the solar-powered green ships we would have created or perhaps a solar-powered plane or starship.
 I definitely would not be flying in the regular smelly noisy planes we have right now.
-Oh and of course we would have funded a project to clean and heal the oceans.
+Oh, and of course we would have funded a project to clean and heal the oceans.

 Also with all the mental resources freed up from doing dull jobs, we would have stem cell tech and all kinds of anti-aging science and healing for cancer, etc., so we could live a few hundred years if we wanted to and really get good at life instead of keeling over at 80 or 90 years old right when everything was starting to make sense.

 Things would feel spacious even if there were 10 or 15 billion humans because of intelligent design and sharing resources sanely.
-Though people might stop having so many kids because there would be time and space to decide what you wanted.
+Though people might stop having so many kids because there would be time and space to decide what they wanted.

 More women might just decide not to have kids.
 Being a parent might become something only very gifted nurturing people did while the rest of us nurtured the planet and other people.